typedb/typedb-docs/09-query/00-overview.md

 ## Summary
 Graql is a powerful language that is easy to learn, write and read.

-In the sections that follow, we will learn about how we can use Graql to query and modify the data instances as well as the underlying schema.
+In the sections that follow, we learn about how we can use Graql to query and modify the data instances as well as the underlying schema.